AhlinGregor/PasswordCrackinator3000/README.md

-This is a Java Brute Force Password Cracked.
+This is a Java Brute Force Password Cracker.
 It is my project for the Programming 3 course.
 It implements 3 solutions:
   - sequential solution
   - parallel solution